Useful Links

 • International Union for Health Promotion and Education.
 Promoting Health in Schools.
 From Evidence to Action.

-• Physical and Health Education Canada – Health School Community Concept Paper, August 2012.
+• Physical and Health Education Canada – Health School Community Concept Paper, August 2012

 • Centre for Addictions Research of BC – e.g. Four Keys to a Healthy Community; iMinds Education Resource.

-• Adolescents and School Health – e.g. Coordinated School Health, The Case for School Health, How to Implement, School Health Index – updates 2013.
+• Adolescents and School Health – e.g. Coordinated School Health, The Case for School Health, How to Implement, School Health Index

 • Centre for Mental Health in Schools – Comprehensive Approaches, Engaging Learners, Preventing Problems, Practitioner Toolbox e.g. Focusing on the Well-being of School Staff, Bullying Prevention, Mental Health Assistance and much more.

 • Healthy Schools BC – Healthy Schools is a partnership with DASH BC (Directorate of Agencies for School Health) and the Ministries of Health and Education.
-A variety of tools are available to identify and assess needs of a school.
+A variety of tools are available to identify and assess the needs of a school.

 • Dash BC – DASH is responsible for the coordination of the Healthy BC Schools Initiative.
 Examples: Programs and supports, resources and stories